Cadasta/cadasta-docs/en/09-XLSForms.md

 * **Party Information**, for information about people using the location.
 * **Relationship information**, describing the kind relationship (or tenure) between the land and the people who use it.

-//link to Project Resources
+> link to Project Resources

 Any photos, videos or audio collected are stored as **Project Resources**

-// QUESTION FOR PROGRAMS TEAM: do any of the below sections still apply?
+> QUESTION FOR PROGRAMS TEAM: do any of the below sections still apply?
 I like the less technical sounding wording above.

 ##### Form Sections